Eating Seasonally – How This Helps Boost Your Gut Microbiome

 That’s the problem when it comes to eating seasonally.
 But eating with the seasons can actually help boost your gut microbiome.
 So, your craving for strawberries and blueberries can wait!

-Good news!
-We can welcome great prices and quality taste on things like apples, asparagus, avocados, bananas, carrots, celery, kale, kiwi, citrus fruits, strawberries, pineapples, spinach, turnips with the upcoming spring months.
+When you eat seasonally, you can welcome great prices and quality taste on things like apples, asparagus, avocados, bananas, carrots, celery, kale, kiwi, citrus fruits, strawberries, pineapples, spinach, turnips, and the like with the upcoming spring months.

 What does it mean to eat seasonally?

 Eating seasonally means to change one’s diet in accordance to the foods readily available by nature.

 Consequently, not only will eating seasonally save you some money on your grocery budget, but it will also provide you with the most delicious, freshest, belly- (and environmentally) friendly foods.

 Benefits of Eating Seasonally: